 - The practice regularly worked with multidisciplinary teams in the case management of people in this population group, for example the local mental health team.
-Patients and/or their carer were given information on how to access various support groups and voluntary organisations. - There was a carers' champion in post to support carers and help with sorting out respite for patients as needed. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs or dementia.
-Staff had been trained as dementia friends. - Advance care planning was undertaken with patients who had dementia, 94% of whom had received a face to face review of their care in the last 12 months which was higher than the local and national averages. - All patients who had a complex mental health problem, such as schizophrenia, bipolar affective disorder and other psychoses had received an annual review in the past 12 months and had a comprehensive, agreed care plan documented in their record.
-This was higher than both the local and national averages.
+Patients and/or their carer were given information on how to access various support groups and voluntary organisations. - There were in-house counselling services provided by the Improving Access to Psychological Therapies (IAPT) team on a weekly basis. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had received dementia friendly training and had a good understanding of how to support patients with mental health needs and dementia.

+- Advance care planning was undertaken with patients who had dementia, 84% of who had received a face to face review of their care in the last 12 months, which was comparable to the local and national averages. - The practice provided care and support to patients who had severe mental health problems and who were resident in a local care home. - 81% of patients who had a complex mental health problem, such as schizophrenia, bipolar affective disorder and other psychoses had received an annual review in the past 12 months and had a comprehensive, agreed care plan documented in their record.
+This was below both the local and national averages of 90% and 88% respectively.